 I am a researcher at the Department of Political and Social Sciences at the European University Institute in Florence.
-In my dissertation, I look at how welfare state recalibrations impacted employment and equity objectives in Western European countries in a context of intensifying EU economic, monetary, and political integration.
+In my dissertation, I look at social policies aiming at increasing employment rates in France and Germany and seek to identify under which conditions inclusive reforms were chosen over more stratifying options.

 Substansively, my research concentrates on the following areas:

 - Public Policy

 - French and German politics

 I look at these issues from a political economy perspective, using a mix of quantitative and qualitative methods.

 Both my contact and list of publications are available on this page.
 Feel free to drop me a line if you share similar interests or wish to know more.
-Always keen for a nice walk or a good coffee too!
+Always keen for a nice stroll or a good coffee!